Pedigruu/WFRP4e-Skaven/README.md

 # WFRP4e-Skaven
 WFRP4e Skaven species

-This version adds 4 Skaven subspecies to your VTT Foundry WFRP4e installation.
+This module adds 4 Skaven subspecies to your VTT Foundry WFRP4e installation.
-It is a basic installation of only these 4 subspecies:
+It included the following subspecies:

 Skaven (Clan Rat)
 Skaven (Black Fur)
 Skaven (Grey Seer)
 Skaven (Rat Ogre)

 Installation is the same as any other module.
+First install the module using the link to the repository.
-Add The Skaven Species through Manage Modules.
+Then, launch your game World you wish to add the Skaven Species Module to and add the Module through Manage Modules.
-Save Settings and after Foundry refreshes, you are finished.

 The four sub races will appear in character creation under Extra Species Options.

-Players creating a character will have to drag/drop a Career.
+Players will have the option to pick one of the Skaven subspecies during character creation.
+Depending on the GM, players can either Roll for a Skaven specific career, Drag and Drop the Skaven specific career or utilize a common (normal) species career.
+Either one will work perfectly fine.

 Attributes can be rolled as per usual.
 No changes here outside of racial bonuses.